jmangori/CDISC-ODM-XML-CRF-SDTM-Annotations/CRF_renditions.md

 ![Example CRF rendition from pure ODM-xml](images/CRF.png)

 The CRF rendition consists of one table for each Form in the CRF, identified as **FormDef** tags, having the columns below.
 1. A sequence number constructed from the **@OrderNumber** attributes of **ItemGroupRef** and **ItemRef** tags in the ODM-xml file.
 The number serves as a human reference when discussing and reviewing CRF content, as well as keeping track of the sorting of CRF elements.
-If a Form or a question has an implementation note, a hash sign (**#**) is shown next to the number, and the actual note in a footnote after the CRF page, referring to the number
+If a Form or a Question has an implementation note, a hash sign (**#**) is shown next to the number, and the actual note in a footnote after the CRF page, referring to the number
-2. The question from the CRF Forms identified as **Question/TranslatedText** tags.
-Any completion instruction in tag **Alias[@Context='completionInstructions']/@Name** is shown with the question
+2. The Question from the CRF Forms identified as **Question/TranslatedText** tags.
+Any completion instruction in tag **Alias[@Context='completionInstructions']/@Name** is shown with the Question
-3. The answer to the question distinguised by **@DataType** attributes.
+3. The answer to the Question distinguised by **@DataType** attributes.
 Each data type is displayed as a browser specific interpretation of an HTML tag of the corresponding type.
 As no indication of multiple selects exist in the ODM definition, this data type is extracted from the text itself, triggered by the string **all that apply** within the tags
    * ItemDef/@Name
    * ItemDef/Question/TranslatedText
    * ItemDef/Description/TranslatedText
    * ItemDef/Alias[@Context='completionInstructions']/@Name
-5. The SDTM annotation identified as **@SDSVarName** attributes.
+4. The SDTM annotation identified as **@SDSVarName** attributes.
 Additional information is added from **Alias/@Name** attributes having a **@Context='SDTM'** attribute as SDTM annotation marker.
 Each sentence separated by `'. '` (period blank) in the SDTM annotation is presented on a line of its own for readability.
 SDTM dataset names are extracted from either **ItemGroupDef/@Domain** or **ItemDef/@SDSVarName** attributes, where the latter may be a two-level name separated by a period `dataset.variable`

 ## Design choices <a name="Design_choices"/>
 All vendor specific name spaces and XML addendums to the ODM-XML file are ignored.